 Four partial scholarships (50% and 25%) for MBA in Shipping & MSc in Shipping to graduates of the S.G.C.

-Two scholarships of 50% for MBA in Shipping to women working in the maritime sector
+One full (100%) and two partial scholarships of 50% for the MBA in Shipping to women working in the maritime sector.

 To be considered for admission, candidates must: